-MIH 03.03.01 The medical director(s) should be licensed and authorized to practice in the state & location in which the medical service is based.
+MIH 03.03.01 The medical director(s) should be licensed and authorized to practice in the state and location in which the medical service is based.

-a.
-The medical director(s) should be board-certified as appropriate to the program's scope of services and have experience in those areas of medicine that are commensurate with the mission statement and scope of care of the MIH-service (i.e., adult, pediatric, newborn, etc.) or utilize specialty physicians as consultants when appropriate.
+The medical director(s) should be board-certified as appropriate to the program's scope of services and have experience in those areas of medicine that are commensurate with the mission statement and scope of care of the MIH-service (i.e., adult, pediatric, newborn, etc.) or utilize specialty physicians as consultants when appropriate

 MIH 03.03.02 The medical director should be current and demonstrate competency or provide documentation of equivalent educational experiences directed by the mission statement and scope of care.
-Certifications are required as pertinent to the program's scope of care.
-For those services based in emergency medical services, the medical director(s) should be board-certified in Emergency Medicine and/or Emergency Medical Services.
-If a physician is board-certified in emergency medicine, certification #1 is optional; if a physician is board-certified in pediatric emergency medicine, certifications #2 is optional.
+Certifications are required as pertinent to the program's scope of care. (moved below) For those services based in emergency medical services, the medical director(s) should be board-certified in Emergency Medicine and/or Emergency Medical Services.
+If a physician is board-certified in emergency medicine, certification #1 is optional; if a physician is board-certified in pediatric emergency medicine, certification #2 is optional.

-Supporting Education & Competency Criteria: Medical Director(s)
+Supporting Education and Competency Criteria: Medical Director(s)

-- 1. Advanced Cardiac Life Support (ACLS) according to the current standards of the American Heart Association or approved equivalent - Pediatric Advanced Life Support (PALS) according to the current standards of the American Heart Association (AHA) or Advanced Pediatric Life Support (APLS) according to the current standards of the American College of Emergency Physicians (ACEP) or national equivalent (if pediatrics is part of the scope of care) - 3.
+- 1. Advanced Cardiac Life Support (ACLS) according to the current standards of the American Heart Association or approved equivalent - 2.
+Pediatric Advanced Life Support (PALS) according to the current standards of the American Heart Association (AHA) or Advanced Pediatric Life Support (APLS) according to the current standards of the American College of Emergency Physicians (ACEP) or national equivalent (if pediatrics is part of the scope of care) - 1.
+Certifications are required as pertinent to the program's scope of care and in accordance with state law. - 32.
 Vehicle and Equipment Operations (if relevant to scope)